 “We will all lose each other,” Terry once wrote to a friend whose niece had died.
 “But in a sense I don’t really believe that.
 I feel that death is an illusion.
 Don’t be surprised if she visits you in a dream.
 Don’t be surprised if she seems radiant and beautiful and happy.
 And don’t believe it if others tell you it was only a dream.
 If you are blessed with such a dream, take it for the gift it is, and as further affirmation of love, which prevails, which always prevails.”

-Terry was found in his car, which had veered from his driveway a few feet away from the front door of his home.
-He lived close to a field where llamas graze in rural Chimacum, Washington, a tiny speck on the map near Port Townsend, a couple of hours’ drive from Seattle.
+Terry was found in his car, which had veered from his driveway a few feet from the front door of his home.
+He lived near a field where llamas graze in rural Chimacum, Washington, a tiny speck on the map near Port Townsend, a couple of hours by car from Seattle.
 My heart was wrenched by the news.

 I met Terry when we both lived in Washington, D.C., in the late 1980s.
 It didn’t take us long to sense that we had a deep connection.
 His sense of humor was classic.
 When Terry said goodbye, it was, “Have fun storming the castle.”
 If someone said “I love you,” he replied, “I love you more.”
 He trafficked in puns, which were often punctuated with a “Ba-da-bing!” while he mimed a little drum/cymbals action.